Jaydawg8888/ZeroStatsMod/README.md

 4. Create a `Scripts` sub-directory if it doesn't already exist.
 5. Drop the `NegativeStatsMod.dll` file into the `Scripts` directory.

+**Note:** It is recommended to do this on a new save.
+However, if you're doing it on a pre-existing save make sure to back it up externally!

 ## Contributing

 Feel free to request changes or new features for this mod.
 You are also welcome to use it in your own videos/streams or fork and modify the mod to create something new!